protobox/protobox/README.md

 # Protobox #

-Protobox is the only [Vagrant](http://vagrantup.com) development machine you will ever need.
-Built on [ansible](http://www.ansibleworks.com/), a single YAML file controls all configuration and software installed on the virtual machine.
-It also contains automatic installation of popular applications and your own private applications via composer or git.
-[Read more about this project here](http://getprotobox.com/about).

-Protobox easily allows you to setup a development environment with PHP, Apache, MySQL, Grunt and quickly switch to developing the same application in PHP, Nginx, Mongodb, Redis.
-If you need Node, Beakstalkd, Riak, or any other package just turn it on in the configuration file and `vagrant up`.
+Protobox is a layer on top of [vagrant](http://vagrantup.com) and a [web GUI](http://getprotobox.com/about) to setup virtual machines for web development.
+A single [YAML document](https://github.com/protobox/protobox/blob/master/data/config/common.yml-dist) controls everything that is installed on the virtual machine.
+You can install [popular languages](#languages), [software](#modules), and even [popular web applications](#applications) or your [own private GIT repositories](#applications) with a simple on/off toggle in YAML.
+You can read more about why this was developed in our [about document](ABOUT.md) or on our website at [getprotobox.com/about](http://getprotobox.com/about).

 ## Installation ##